Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm

-Just like the distance-preserving case, the distance-increasing case requires keeping track of paths, their lengths, as well as their number of changes in direction; $dp$ can be easily augmented to accommodate that.
+Just like the distance-preserving case, the distance-increasing case requires keeping track of paths, their lengths, as well as their number of changes in direction; $dp$ can be easily augmented to accommodate for that, or an auxiliary matrix (similar to $prev$ in the previous subsection) can be used to keep track of this information.
 The procedure is run exhaustively, that is, we loop over all paths and attempt to reroute them, and if at least one path is rerouted, once all paths have been considered, the process is repeated.
 It remains to prove that the procedure terminates and runs in polynomial time.

 \begin{lemma} Given a valid path system $\mathcal{P}$ in an $n$-vertex uniformly-weighted grid graph $G$ and a margin $\mu \leq n$, we can, in time $\mathcal{O}(n^7)$, exhaustively run the distance-increasing rerouting heuristic. \end{lemma}